robbert-harms/MOT/docs/install.rst

 *********************
 Ubuntu / Debian Linux
 *********************
-Using the package manager, installation in Ubuntu and Debian is easy.
+Using the package manager, installation in Ubuntu and Debian is relatively straightforward.

 For **Ubuntu >= 16** the MOT package can be installed with a Personal Package Archive (PPA) using: